philc/book-notes/business/founders - jimmy soni.md

 * "Just over two years passed between the X.com-Confinity merger and PayPal's initial public offering on the Nasdaq, but many employees felt as though they'd worked a lifetime."
 * "Several said they did their life's finest work during this period."
-  * Unforgivingly intense, and remembered with pride and fondness.
+  * Unforgiving and intense, and remembered with pride and fondness.
 * "Ecology of talent": Bell Labs, Google, Florence.
   * "As he looked into these revolutionaries, he discovered them to be products of 'very fertile scenes involving lots and lots of people -- some of them artists, some of them collectors, some